 2. Say No

-You cannot possibly attend every party, participate in every gift exchange, or volunteer at every nonprofit.
-Use your priority list to keep you focused on what you value, and say no to the rest.
+My point is, you cannot possibly attend every party, participate in every gift exchange, or volunteer at every nonprofit.
+Use your priority list to stay focused on what you value—and say no to the rest.

 Guarding your time also means saying no to guilt.
-Family members and friends may lay on the guilt trip if you decline invitations to meals, get-togethers, or other holiday functions.
-Don’t give in.
-Your time is valuable and it is limited, so say no to the “you should” hamster wheel.
+Family members and friends may lay on the guilt trip if you decline invitations to meals, get-togethers or parties.
+Don’t jump on the hamster wheel.
+It may look like fun, but you’ll be exhausted and irritated before long.

 5. Volunteer Together